Palai Central Bank: Dominant position

-In the late forties it was found that during the previous few years, the institution had drifted and slowed down from its previous spectacular growth rate.
-Officials, who had the charge of advances, had not been successful in controlling subordinates sufficiently to ensure discipline over making of advances.
+In the late forties, it was found that during the previous few years, the institution had drifted and slowed down from its previous spectacular growth rate.
+Officials who had the charge of advances had not been successful in controlling subordinates sufficiently to ensure discipline over the making of advances.
 Several advances had proved to be doubtful, although their percentage in total advances was not high.
 Strict discipline was now enforced.
-A series of innovative schemes, were also introduced which brought not only order to the bank but also set it on a course of further rapid growth.
+A series of innovative schemes were also introduced, which brought not only order to the bank but also set it on a course of further rapid growth.

-In 1949, the Reserve Bank of India (RBI) was nationalised and the Banking Companies Act came into existence (later renamed as Banking Regulation Act).
+In 1949, the Reserve Bank of India (RBI) was nationalized, and the Banking Companies Act came into existence (later renamed as Banking Regulation Act).
 This legislation gave RBI complete control over commercial banks.
-As RBI entered the picture, it continuously pursued the question of the old doubtful advances of the bank, although it was satisfied with the bank's subsequent operations.
+As RBI entered the picture, it continuously pursued the question of the old doubtful advances of the bank through its inspection reports.
+One of the inspection reports of RBI had then alleged: "Many of the advances granted by the Manager of the bank's Madras branch (George Joseph Kottukappaly), who also happened to be one of its directors, had turned sticky.
+He and his wife owed the bank nearly Rs 13.5 lakhs in the form of clean advances, and although he repeatedly flouted the head office's directions, it was unable to exercise effective control over him in view of his dual capacity ...."
+However, RBI was satisfied with the bank's subsequent operations.

 In 1950, when a new Diocese of the Catholic Church was formed in Pala, it was an open secret that the bank was the prime mover in bringing the Diocese to Pala.
 Joseph Augusti led a delegation that accompanied the new Bishop Mar Sebastian Vayalil to Rome for the investiture ceremony.
-The bank also took keen interest in extending assistance to the initial ventures of the new Diocese of Palai.
-In 1953, the bank had the honour of according a grand reception to Eugene Tisserant, Dean of Vatican's Sacred College of Cardinals, at the residence of the managing director in Palai during the Cardinal's historic visit to Kerala.
+The bank also took a keen interest in extending assistance to the initial ventures of the new Diocese of Palai.
+In 1953, the bank had the honor of giving a grand reception to Eugene Tisserant, Dean of Vatican's Sacred College of Cardinals, at the residence of the managing director in Palai during the Cardinal's historic visit to Kerala.

+The Pala Diocese, along with Pala Municipality, functioned as vehicles of development of the town, adding to what the Bank had been doing for two decades.

 In 1953, George Thomas Kottukapally, who was still a director of the bank, became a member of parliament.
 Even after that, he continued to be a director.
-In the same year, when A. J. John (who had become Chief Minister of the integrated Travancore-Cochin State) resigned, he accepted the bank's invitation to join its board of directors.
+In the same year, when A. J. John (who had become Chief Minister of the integrated Travancore–Cochin State) resigned, he accepted the bank's invitation to join its board of directors.